 * won pennant (pre-1969) or division (1969-2009)

 While Hernandez experienced a peak that few other pitchers ever achieve, he was not the dominant reliever of the era.
-Looking at the top 10 relievers in terms of saves from 1984-86, Detroit’s closer ranks only fifth -- and this is counting only Hernandez’s peak years.
+Looking at the top 10 relievers in terms of saves from 1984 to 1986, Detroit’s closer ranks only fifth – and this is counting only Hernandez’s peak years.
 Hernandez does, however, top the list in terms of how well he shut down enemy batsmen, holding hitters to an extremely low OPS+ (slugging average plus on-base average adjusted for league and park) of 61 (39 percent below league average).

-Sporting News columnist Peter Gammons wrote that the Tigers’ biggest worries heading into the 1984 season were third base and relief pitching.
+The Sporting News columnist Peter Gammons wrote that the Tigers’ biggest worries heading into the 1984 season were third base and relief pitching.
 As predicted, the hot corner proved problematic for Detroit all summer, but worrying about late-inning relief soon evaporated.
-In midseason, Detroit News scribe Jerry Green, who had covered his first major-league game a quarter-century earlier, in 1959, was surprised when voluble Tigers manager Sparky Anderson -- “looking for headlines” -- started talking up Hernandez as an MVP candidate.
-(Relief pitching was then viewed as much less important; try finding the handful of entries for saves records in the 464 pages of lists in the 1995 Official Baseball Record Book.
-Another example is the 1990 book Baseball’s Dream Teams, which had no relief pitchers picked for the its all-decade teams through the 1980s -- nor were any given honorable mention.)
+In midseason Detroit News scribe Jerry Green, who had covered his first major-league game a quarter-century earlier, in 1959, was surprised when voluble Tigers manager Sparky Anderson – “looking for headlines” – started talking up Hernandez as an MVP candidate.2 (Relief pitching was then viewed as much less important; try finding the handful of entries for saves records in the 464 pages of lists in the 1995 Official Baseball Record Book.
+Another example is the 1990 book Baseball’s Dream Teams, which had no relief pitchers picked for the its all-decade teams through the 1980s – nor were any given honorable mention.)

 In his over-the-top fashion, Anderson summarized the 1984 season after Detroit had won its world championship.
 Legend has it that he said, “First, I thanked God.
 Then I thanked Hernandez. ...”
 Anderson said, “If Hernandez isn’t the Most Valuable Player in the American League, there is no justice.”3